dheimy00/modules-infra-ecs-fargate-aws/README.md

-# AWS ECS Fargate Terraform Module
+# AWS ECS Fargate with Network Load Balancer Terraform Module

-This Terraform module creates a complete AWS ECS Fargate infrastructure with the following components:
+This Terraform module creates an ECS Fargate cluster with a Network Load Balancer (NLB) in AWS.
+It includes all necessary resources such as ECS cluster, service, task definition, NLB, target group, security groups, and CloudWatch log groups.

+## Features

-- ECS Cluster
+- ECS Fargate cluster with Container Insights
+- Network Load Balancer (NLB)
-- ECS Service
+- ECS Service with Fargate launch type
-- ECS Task Definition
+- Task Definition with configurable CPU and memory
-- Application Load Balancer
+- Security Group for ECS tasks
-- CloudWatch Log Group
+- CloudWatch Log Group for container logs
-- IAM Roles and Policies
+- IAM roles and policies for task execution
-- Security Groups

 ## Usage